jamalxo/tos-platform/README.md

 node index.js

 # Database
-runs on a cloud, no configuration needed
+created over mongo cloud

 # Database Content
-download Mongo Compass and connect to mongodb+srv://admin:tos123@tos-db.e9p2p.mongodb.net/test
+download Mongo Compass and connect to your mongo cloud url

 ### Disclaimer
 All icons that have been used are from icons8.com or flaticon.com and may be subject to copyright.